Vladimir Burtsev: World War I and the Bolsheviks (1914–1921)

-On the day of the October revolution, he was arrested on orders of Leon Trotsky, which led some historians to count him as the first political prisoner in the USSR.
+On the day of the October Revolution, he was arrested on orders of Leon Trotsky, which led some historians to count him as the first political prisoner in the USSR.

 Despite their political differences and public disputes in the press, Maxim Gorky pleaded for Burtsev's release and in February 1918 he was indeed freed and left Soviet Russia.
 Burtsev spent the rest of his life as an emigre, first in Finland, then Sweden and later in France.
 During the Russian Civil War, he supported the White Movement of Admiral Kolchak and General Anton Denikin.

 His numerous attempts to bring all anti-Bolshevik forces together under one ideological umbrella did not succeed.

-Later life and death (1921 - 1942)
+Later life and death (1921–1942)

 In 1921 Burtsev co-founded and became chairman of the Russian National Committee.

 In 1930s, Burtsev fought against fascism and antisemitism.
 In 1934–1935 he was a witness in the Berne Trial, exposing the Okhrana's role in creating the infamous fraud The Protocols of the Elders of Zion.
 In 1938 in Paris he published a book The Protocols of the Elders of Zion: A Proven Forgery.
-Burtsev died in poverty in Paris in 1942 from a blood infection.
+Burtsev died in poverty in Paris in 1942 from a blood infection and was buried at the Sainte-Geneviève-des-Bois Russian Cemetery.

+Burtsev's activities are described in great detail by Yury Davydov in his novel Bestseller.